greatwolf/KKClient/README.md

 A simple cryptocurrency wallet that integrates with the KeepKey device.

 This fork is an attempt to continue support and improve upon the original KeepKey Chrome Extension.
-The code is based off of Shapeshift's last original release of the KeepKey Client found in [Google's chrome web store](https://keepkey.zendesk.com/hc/en-us/articles/360001411570-Getting-Started-Initializing-Your-KeepKey-Device).
+The code is based off of Shapeshift's last original release of the KeepKey Client found in [Google's Chrome App store](https://keepkey.zendesk.com/hc/en-us/articles/360001411570-Getting-Started-Initializing-Your-KeepKey-Device).

 ## Motivation